 I. What is a Buzzword?

 When speaking of public speakers or politicians, we often accuse them of using “buzzwords” rather than digging deeper into an issue.
-A Buzzword is word or phrase that has little meaning but becomes popular during a specific time.
+A buzzword is a word or phrase that has little meaning but becomes popular during a specific time.

 I would ignore his comment on the political candidate.
 He’s been drinking the Kool-Aid.